Rural Medical &Science Scholars Summer 2021

 How much does it cost? $2,400

-- The program fee includes tuition, housing, textbooks, and an application fee.
+- The program fee includes online tuition, 1 week of housing, textbooks, and an application fee.

 - Food costs and weekend travel expenses are variable and not included in the program fee.